Delano Area Rapid Transit

 Delano Area Rapid Transit (DART) is the operator of mass transportation in Delano, California.
 Four routes operate within the city, which serves most of the urban development.
 There is one transit hub, located at the intersection of 11th Avenue and Fremont Street.
 DART also offers "Dial-a-Ride service, which provides door to door service for seniors and people with disabilities.

+Route overview

+Fixed-Route

+Delano Area Rapid Transit operates 4 fixed routes operating in loops with terminal at Delano Transit Center on Glenwood Street.